1

 出游數歲,大困而歸。 兄弟嫂妹妻妾竊皆笑之,曰:「周人之俗,治產業,力工商,逐什二以為務。 今子釋本而事口舌,困,不亦宜乎!」 蘇秦聞之而慚,自傷,乃閉室不出,出其書遍觀之。 曰:「夫士業已屈首受書,而不能以取尊榮,雖多亦奚以為!」 於是得《周書》陰符,伏而讀之。 期年,以出揣摩,曰:「此可以說當世之君矣。」 求說周顯王。 顯王左右素習知蘇秦,皆少之。 弗信。

-After wandering for several years, he returned home in dire poverty.
-His brothers, sisters-in-law, wife, and concubines all laughed at him behind his back, saying, "The custom among Zhou people is to manage estates, work in crafts and trade, and pursue double profits as their occupation.
-Now you abandon fundamentals and busy yourself with mere talk.
-That you're impoverished—isn't this only natural?"
-Su Qin heard their words and was filled with shame.
-Wounded in spirit, he shut himself in his room and refused to come out.
-He brought out all his books and studied them exhaustively.
+After several years of wandering, he returned home in extreme poverty.
+His brothers, sisters-in-law, wife, and concubines all laughed at him behind his back, saying, "The custom among Zhou people is to manage estates, work in crafts and trade, and make a twenty-percent profit their occupation.
+Now you abandon the fundamentals and busy yourself with mere talk.
+Is it not only natural that you are impoverished?"
+When Su Qin heard what they said, shame filled him.
+Stricken in spirit, he shut himself in his room and refused to come out, brought out all his books, and studied them through.
 He said to himself, "A scholar who has already bowed his head to receive instruction in the classics, yet cannot use them to gain honor and glory—what good are they, no matter how many?"
-He then obtained the Zhou Book of the Hidden Talisman.
-Lying prostrate, he studied it intently.
+He then obtained the Zhou Book of the Hidden Talisman and studied it intently, lying prostrate over the text.
 A year passed.
 Emerging from seclusion, he tested his theories and declared, "With this, I can persuade the rulers of our time."
-He sought an audience to persuade King Xian of Zhou.
-King Xian's attendants, long acquainted with Su Qin, all looked down on him.
+He sought an audience with King Xian of Zhou in order to persuade him.
+King Xian's attendants had long known Su Qin, and they all looked down on him.
 They did not believe in him.

 3